Zapptax

 Just a short trip outside the city, these outlet villages bring together international fashion houses and French designers with year-round discounts.

-The most famous is La Vallée Village, located about 40 minutes from central Paris, near Disneyland Paris.
+The best-known option is La Vallée Village, located near Disneyland Paris.

 📍La Vallée Village, 3 Cours de la Garonne, 77700 Serris